samibarbaglia/5GSport-IoT-Phase-2/README.md

 The Pico WH functions as both a microcontroller and an IoT gateway, performing the following tasks:

 - Connects to the Movesense device using the GATT SensorData service to retrieve sensor data.
-- Reads location data from a GNSS module (DFRobot TEL0157).
+- Reads location data from a GNSS module (Bynav M10).
 - Forwards combined data to a pre-configured MQTT broker over Wi-Fi.

 Tested on MicroPython firmware v1.22.